 Instructions

-- Measure out your Castile soap and mix with water in a medium bowl.
+- Measure out your Castile soap and mix with water (and aloe vera gel, if using) in a medium bowl.

 - Pour the mixture into your soap dispenser and add lavender essential oil.